Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Approximate variational techniques

 In this section, we will generate the approximate variational parameters for our transverse field Ising model obtained using the $\mathcal{L}_1$ action principle.
 First, for the ansatz in Eq. \eqref{eqn:ansatz_V1} with BAB operator ordering, we find

 and

 where we have used the analytical traces obtained in Appendix \ref{app:traces}.
 Clearly, these approximate formulas have well-define thermodynamic limits which aligns with our earlier findings in Fig. \ref{fig:Ising_varparm_vs_N}.
-The same behavior is also found when we employ our three exponentials ansatz in Eq. \eqref{eqn:ansatz_V2}, where we find
+We further compute the ordering parameter for this ansatz to be